Many thanks to our associate education experts Gulshan Kayembe, Hafise Nazif and Ian Preston for their input in this article.

 - What difference is your curriculum making?
 (Impact)

-We have another article on how Ofsted inspects 'quality of education', which goes into the judgement in greater depth.
+Our article on how Ofsted inspects 'quality of education' goes into the judgement in greater depth.

 Ofsted found that there's no common definition for 'curriculum', and schools use the term in different ways.
 So